 - Technology implementation as part of implementing service management

 - Special technology functions and features related to RCV practices

 Duration: 90 minutes

 Exam Type: 8 complex multiple choice questions (closed book)

 Photographic ID is required to sit the exam, ideally a Passport or Driving License, other forms of acceptable ID can be found here.

-Exam results will come directly to you from BCS, find out more about results timescales here.
+Exam results will come directly to you from PEOPLECERT, find out more about results timescales here.

-It is strongly recommended that you complete at least 21 hours of personal study by reviewing the syllabus and the pertinent areas of the ITIL Service Management Practice core guidance publications.
-Pre-course material will be sent 4-6 weeks before the course starts.
+21 hours of personal study by reviewing the syllabus and the pertinent areas of the ITIL Service Management Practice core guidance publications and in particular, the Service Operation publication.